sbcamare/SER322-Project/README.md

 ### Back-end

-- Connect to database in appropriate classes
 - Create user objects that hold user information
 - Create package objects that hold package information
 - Create static login class that holds current login information
-- Allow users to send a package by adding it to the database.
-- Print a package label when a package is sent.

 ### Front-end